Radhika Kulkarni

 Radhika Vidyadhar Kulkarni (born 1956) is a retired Indian and American operations researcher, and the 2022 president of INFORMS.

 The Bechhofer–Kulkarni selection procedure or Bechhofer–Kulkarni stopping rule, a stopping rule for maximization in Bernoulli processes, is named after her work with her doctoral advisor, Robert E. Bechhofer.

 Education and career

 After earning a master's degree in mathematics at IIT Delhi, Kulkarni went to Cornell University intending to do doctoral research in pure mathematics, but switched to operations research after taking a mathematical programming course in her first year.
-She earned a second master's degree in 1979 and completed her Ph.D. in 1981.
-Her doctoral supervisor was Robert E. Bechhofer.
+She earned a second master's degree in 1979 and completed her Ph.D. in 1981 under advisor Robert E. Bechhofer.

 She worked for 35 years at the SAS Institute, including ten years as Vice President of Advanced Analytics R&D. She is the 2022 president of the Institute for Operations Research and the Management Sciences (INFORMS).